Krowemoh/ScarletDME/README.md

 # ScarletDME

-ScarletDME is a fork of OpenQM 2.6.
+This is a heavily reorganized fork of [Gene's ScarletDME repo](https://github.com/geneb/ScarletDME).

-This fork is one where I am adding and modifying things to work for me.
-The changes are listed below.

 ## Installation

-Below are the prerequisite packages you may need to install as this version of ScarletDME is 32 bit.
+Installation should be straightforward.
+There is a 32 bit target as well but the default is 64bit.

 ```
 git clone https://github.com/Krowemoh/ScarletDME.git